xlladdins/xll_inet/README.md

 The problem with `WEBSERVICE` is that it returns a string.
 Strings in Excel are limited to 32767 = 2<sup>15</sup> - 1 characters and most web pages are larger than that.
 Much larger.
-The function `INET.READ.FILE` returns a handle to all the characters in the web page.
+The function `\\INET.FILE` returns a handle to all the characters in the web page.
 It uses [`InternetReadFile`](https://docs.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetreadfile) and memory mapped files to buffer data to memory.